Apple cuts some App Store fees, but critics call it a ploy to avoid regulation

 “I think this is a really clever Machiavellian ploy that I hope doesn’t work,” said David Heinemeier Hansson, co-founder of the email service Basecamp, which offers an iPhone app.
 The move will have such little impact, Hansson said, it is “almost a joke.”

 Apple did not respond to a request for comment.
-Apple said in a press release that mobile app businesses had taken on new importance during the pandemic and that the discounted price would give them more resources.
+Apple said in a news release that mobile app businesses had taken on new importance during the pandemic and that the discounted price would give them more resources.

 The discount by Apple is unlikely to affect its revenue significantly, according to Gene Munster, an analyst for Loup Ventures, a venture capital firm.
 Loup estimated the move will cost Apple $1.6 billion and lowered its revenue estimate for Apple’s fiscal year by a half a percent.